vt794/us_airline_network_clustering_kmeans/README.md

 | year         | Mandatory          | int: 4-digit format (e.g., `2019`) |
 | quarter      | Mandatory          | int: 1-digit format (e.g., `3`) |

+### Step 2

-- **Step 2** aggregates and filters the preprocessed data based on any investigation needs identified by the user (n.b., all arguments are optional):
+The second step, performed by executing the below command, aggregates and filters the preprocessed data based on any investigation needs identified by the user (n.b., all arguments are optional):

 ```
 make model [options]